 Since its introduction to the market, the business class experience on Swiss International Air Lines’s Boeing 777 planes has been written about extensively.

 Award availability is generally good and Swiss doesn’t levy fuel surcharges, so many bloggers have documented their experiences of the product.
+This flight had been part of an Aeroplan Mini-RTW for a total of 150,000 miles.

 As a result I came into this flight giddy with excitement, eager to find out if Swiss 777 business class lived up to the billing.